Workflow extender plug-in

-The workflow routing plug-in provides features to programmatically customize workflow automation like adapting routing based on document metadata or database queries.
+The workflow extender plug-in provides features to programmatically customize workflow automation like adapting routing based on document metadata or database queries.
 The optional plug-in is available for systems starting with version 16.2.

 - Automatically choose workflow participants - Sometimes workflows only differ by a participant in a specific activity and without the plug-in this can be handled manually through ad hoc initiation or 1 of X processing.
 The plug-in makes it possible automate the selection of participants according to the specific needs of the documents in the workflow as the workflow is executing.
 For example, expenses must be approved by an employee's manager.
 The user simply adds the expense report to FileHold and the plug-in automatically chooses the correct manager to route the approval to.